Chiura Obata: Notable offspring

 Their son Gyo Obata became one of the founding partners of the global architecture-engineering giant HOK, responsible for the Apple campus in Cupertino, California, American Airlines Arena in Miami, MetLife Stadium in East Rutherford, New Jersey, and the BBC's 2013 headquarters.

 His granddaughter Kim Kodani Hill is a family archivist, historian, and author of two books on her grandfather.

-Hill grew to understand her grandfather's importance in art history when “impetus and curiosity” piqued after his passing.
+Hill grew to understand her grandfather's importance in art history when “impetus and curiosity” piqued after his death.
 The greater lesson has been drawn while giving lectures on the family's history.
 As spoken, “I learned how important this is for anybody — to understand the personal stories in relationship to the wider pictures is vital.
 It's an important immigrant story that has helped others learn.
 There are hidden treasures and understandings to discover.”
 A black-and-white painting included in the exhibit pleases her especially.

 “When you look at it, you'd never know it's from Yosemite.
 There's no obvious mountain or waterfall, but it has this mist coming in and out.
 He's capturing an American landscape with an Asian perspective and tradition.”